Captison/takedown/readme.md

 }
 ```

-> The current converter's insertion variables (`value`, `href`, `parent`, etc.) will override any `vars` with the same names in string conversion.
+Remember that at least one `interpolate` flag must be set for `vars` to be available in string conversion.

+To make a "dynamic" variable, use a function.
+Functions will be called with the current converter's insertion variables in string conversion.
+However, functional converters will have to invoke function variables manually.

+### String Conversion

+This section describes how strings are interpolated with insertion variables.

+There are two facets here:

+- **variables** \
+  To insert a variable into a string, use `{name}`, where `name` is the name of the variable to be inserted.
+If the replacement value is `null` or `undefined`, no replacement is made and the string remains as-is.
+Only letters, numbers, underscores, and periods are valid characters for `name`.

+  To ensure replacement, use `{name??text}` syntax where `text` is the literal value to use when `name` is nullish.

+- **segments** \
+  To make a segment of a string optional, enclose it using `{?content?}` where `content` is the portion of the string that will only be rendered if at least one internal variable is replaced.
+That is, if variable replacement within a segment results in the exact same string, the entire segment will be omitted.

+  Nested segments are processed inside-out, with the results of inner segments constituting the initial state of outer ones.

 ## What else do I need to know?

 ### CommonMark

-While highly configurable, Takedown parsing and HTML generation out-of-the-box is [CommonMark](https://spec.commonmark.org) compliant as per spec version **0.31.2**.
-Takedown's implementation is pure vanilla and does not add anything to the spec.
+Takedown's parsing and HTML generation out-of-the-box is [CommonMark](https://spec.commonmark.org) compliant as per spec version **0.31.2**.
+The implementation is pure vanilla and does not add anything to the spec.

-There are extra steps taken in the default `convert` settings (mostly concerning the placement of newlines) to get the output just right for matching the CommonMark test-cases, but these have no effect on the semantic correctness of the html output.
+There are extra steps taken in the default `convert` settings (mostly concerning the placement of newlines) to get the output just right for matching the CM test-cases, but these have no effect on the structural correctness of the html output.

 ### Test